FahadAlMutairi5/es-change-feed-plugin/README.md

 ### changes.port
 Port the websocket will use.
 Default is 9400

-### changes.primaryShardOnly
-Whether only changes to the primary shards or changes to all shards are sent.
-Default is false

 ### changes.listenSource
 Which indices, types and documents the plugin will listen to in the format `<index_pattern>[/<type_pattern>[/<document_pattern>]]`.